Cades Cove: European settlement

 Between 1820 and 1850, the population of Cades Cove grew to 671, with the size of cove farms averaging between 150 and 300 acre.
 The early cove residents, although relatively self-sufficient, were dependent upon nearby Tuckaleechee Cove for dry goods and other necessities.

 The isolation often attributed to Cades Cove is probably exaggerated.
 A post office was established in the cove in 1833, and Sevierville post master Philip Seaton set up a weekly mail route to the cove in 1839.
 Cades Cove had telephone service as early as the 1890s, when Dan Lawson and several neighbors built a phone line to Maryville.
 By the 1850s, various roads connected Cades Cove with Tuckaleechee and Montvale Springs, some of which are still maintained as seasonal passes or hiking trails.

-Religion in Cades Cove
+Religion

 Religion was an important part of life in Cades Cove from its earliest days, a reflection of the efforts of John and Lucretia Oliver.
 The Olivers managed to organize a branch of the Miller's Cove Baptist Church for Cades Cove in 1825.
 After briefly realigning themselves with the Wear's Cove Baptist Church, the Cades Cove Baptist Church was pronounced an independent entity in 1829.